rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 [prior-art]: #prior-art

 I do not know of any other languages whose error handling has similar facilities for accessing members when reporting errors.
-For the most part prior art exists within rust itself in the form of previous additions to the `Error` trait.
+For the most part, prior art for this proposal comes from within rust itself in the form of previous additions to the `Error` trait.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions